-Support Crews are the unsung heroes of all Trailwalkers.
-Without their constant support and endless motivation, many teams have found it difficult to finish the journey.
+Support Crew are the unsung heroes of Oxfam Trailwalker.
+Without their constant support and endless motivation, many teams have found it difficult to finish their journeys.

 Involve and acknowledge your crew: Oxfam Trailwalker is a huge team effort.
-Get to know each other better by involving your support team while training, for your fund raising efforts and during team meetings as well.
-While on the trail, whenever possible due to phone network connection, keep updating your support crew on your progress.
-That way, they will know exactly when to be ready for you and with all the things that you will require at a Check Point.
+Get to know each other better by involving your support team while training, for your fundraising efforts and during team meetings as well.
+While on the trail, whenever possible, keep updating your support crew on your progress.
+That way, they will know exactly when to be ready for you at the checkpoints, according to your requirements.

 Support Crew Maps for Mumbai: